snehagupta47103-stack/Python-Project-Work/Project - 1/README.md

-# Project - 1
+# PROJECT - 1
 This is my Python project.
-# 📋 Personal Data Collector
+# 📋 PERSONAL DATA COLLECTOR
 Welcome to the Personal Data Collector! 🎉 This is a clean, interactive, terminal-based Python application designed to safely gather user inputs, process them instantly, and reveal exactly how Python handles data behind the scenes.

 It is a fantastic educational tool for seeing how a computer reads your text, calculates numbers, converts data formats, and even tracks memory storage in real time!
 It is super lightweight, fast, and easy to run. 🚀

-# ✨ Features
+# ✨ FEATURES
 📥 Interactive Inputs: Seamlessly collects your name, age, height, and favorite number right from the console.

 🧠 Smart Calculations: Automatically estimates your birth year by performing math on the age you provide.